Alan258IMP/DataCollection_AICore/README.md

 ## Milestone 1 ~ 3: Prototyping the web scraper

 The website I am scraping is [VNDB](https://vndb.org/), a visual novel wiki, because it is a website that does not change its layout very often.
-We aim to collect the data from top-rated visual novels with a certain keyword or genre.
+The script will be able to collect the data from top-rated visual novels with a certain keyword or genre.

 I created a general-purpose basic scraper class with Selenium, with basic functionalities including clicking on elements by Xpath and accepting cookies applicable for all websites.
-We then created a child class of our basic scraper named VNDBScraper in a separate file, which is dedicated to the VNDB website.
+I then created a child class of our basic scraper named VNDBScraper in a separate file, which is dedicated to the VNDB website.

 ## Milestone 4: Retrieving image & text data